Oluwasetemi/telegram-dico-bot/README.md

 Use this token to access the HTTP API:
 ******

-For a description of the Bot API, see this page: https://core.telegram.org/bots/api
+For a [description of the Bot API](https://core.telegram.org/bots/api), see this page.